Hedius/E4GLAdKats/README.md

     Add [whitelistbypass] to the beginning of any spambot message and it will be sent to all players, ignoring this whitelist.
     Individual players can be whitelisted from seeing messages using the spamwhitelist command.
+    Furthermore, players can be whitelisted if they are in TeamSpeak or Discord voice channels or if their server playtime is below a defined threshold.
 </p>
 <h3>Commander Manager</h3>
 <p>